 Location S-7 Harbor: This harbor location is closer to the outlet of the Eel River than S-10 also located in the harbor.
+Note that EPA permit requires sample to be collected 2-4 hours after high slack tide while DEP permit is at ebb tide.
+Both of those values are reported in the appendix.
 The coordinates for this location: 70 38'23.59W 41 57'8.35"N

 Location S-10 Harbor: Located in the harbor close to the jetty.
+Note that EPA permit requires sample to be collected 2-4 hours after high slack tide while DEP permit is at ebb tide.
+Both of those values are reported in the appendix.
 The coordinates for this location: 70 39'12.32"W 41 57'41.86"N